LISA PASOLD

-Lisa Pasold is a writer originally from Montreal.
-She is the host and co-writer of Discovery World’s TV travel show “Paris Next Stop.”
-Lisa is the creator of Improbable Walks, story-telling walks focusing on legends and place memory.
-She has created these art walks to critical acclaim for festivals and gallery residencies in cities such as New Orleans, Toronto, and Paris.
+Lisa Pasold grew up in Tio'tia:ke/Montréal.
+She has 5 published books and is the creator of Improbable Walks, story-telling walks focusing on legends and place memory.
+She has created these art walks to critical acclaim for festivals and gallery residencies in cities such as New Orleans, Saskatoon, and Paris.
+As a poet, her daily writing practice has resulted in work in magazines such as The Los Angeles Review, The Georgia Review and New American Writing.
+She is also the host and co-writer of Discovery World’s TV travel show “Paris Next Stop.”

 Her 2012 book Any Bright Horse was shortlisted for the Governor General’s Award for poetry.
 Her most recent book is The Riparian, from Frontenac House, Calgary.
 Her work has been anthologized and has appeared in New American Writing.
 Her first book of poetry, Weave, was called “a masterpiece” by Geist Magazine; her second book A Bad Year for Journalists was nominated for an Alberta Book Award and turned into a theatre piece the following year, premiering in Toronto.
 Her debut novel Rats of Las Vegas appeared in 2009; critics called the book “as enticing as the lit-up Las Vegas strip.”